iangfernandes96/join-the-siege/README.md

 make run
 ```

-The application will be available at http://localhost:8000
+The application will be available at http://localhost:8000.
+API Documentation will be available at http://localhost:8000/docs

 ## Usage